hunterthesavage/job_application_agent/README.md

 #### Option A: Download the ZIP file

-1. Open the GitHub page for this project.
+1. Open the GitHub page for this project (https://github.com/hunterthesavage/job_application_agent/).
 2. Click the green `Code` button.
 3. Click `Download ZIP`.
 4. Open the downloaded ZIP file.